Tales of Beastkin

 The beautiful monster.

-Adam Sullivan, dubbed The Beautiful Monster, has turned over a new leaf.
-Having calling it quit as the head honcho of one of the most powerful mobster groups in America, he is relishing in his newfound, peaceful life working a normal nine-to-five office job.
-That wonderful tranquility, however, is being threatened when he happens upon a beaten up foxkin youth in the back alley of New York City.
+Adam Sullivan, dubbed The Beautiful Monster, is on a “sabbatical leave” of his position as the head honcho of one of the most powerful mobster groups in America.
+Relishing in his newfound, peaceful life, Adam’s wonderful tranquility is being threatened when he happens upon a beaten-up foxkin youth in the back alley of New York City.

 The moment Adam lays his eyes on the exquisite white hair, cobalt-blue eyes Shiro, he is beguiled and knows he’ll be kissing his serene life goodbye if he doesn’t walk away.
-When Shiro begs for his help, Adam loses the fight to the inevitability.
-He won’t just be rescuing the boy and taking him home.
+When Shiro begs for his help, Adam loses the fight to the inevitability and takes the boy home.

 Into the arms of a beautiful monster…

 Shiro is a beastkin, a race of human with small animal characteristics society despise.
 Having escaped the institute, he lives in the backstreet scavenging for survival.
-When Adam saved him after a deadly beating, he is grateful and repays the man the only way he knows how—by offering himself.
+When Adam saved him after a deadly beating, he is grateful.

-Beastkin is a steamy mm romance (boys love, yaoi) series with some dark themes.
-The ukes are beautiful beastkin (a race of human with small animal characteristics) and the semes are alpha hunks.
+Tales of Beastkin: Shiro is a steamy mm romance (boys love, yaoi) with some dark themes.
+The uke (Shiro) is a beautiful beastkin (a race of human with small animal characteristics) and the seme (Adam) is an alpha hunk.

 Please note this is a draft only.
 Excuse the grammar, punctuation, and spelling mistakes.